Dan Hardie

 Staff writer, Central Banking

-Dan Hardie is a staff writer for Central Banking, based in London.
+Dan Hardie previously worked as a journalist for Central Banking, as a staff writer and later news editor.
 He has a degree from Oxford University and served in Afghanistan with the British army.

 Follow Dan